Amnesiac (album): Accolades

-Amnesiac was nominated for the 2001 Mercury Music Prize, losing to PJ Harvey's Stories from the City, Stories from the Sea, for which Yorke provided guest vocals.
+Amnesiac was nominated for the 2001 Mercury Prize, losing to PJ Harvey's Stories from the City, Stories from the Sea, for which Yorke provided guest vocals.
 It was the fourth consecutive Radiohead album nominated for a Grammy Award for Best Alternative Music Album, and the special edition won a Grammy Award for Best Recording Package at the 44th Grammy Awards.

 The Los Angeles Times, Q, The Wire, Rolling Stone, Kludge, The Village Voice, and Alternative Press named Amnesiac one of the best albums of 2001.
 In 2005, Stylus named it the best album of the preceding five years.
 In 2009, Pitchfork ranked Amnesiac the 34th-best album of the 2000s and Rolling Stone ranked it the 25th.
 It is included in the 2005 book 1001 Albums You Must Hear Before You Die, and number 320 in the 2012 edition of Rolling Stone's "500 Greatest Albums of All Time" list.
 "Pyramid Song" was ranked among the best tracks of the decade by Rolling Stone, NME and Pitchfork.

-Later reviews
+Later appraisal

+Writing in The Independent in 2003, Nick Hasted wrote that, with Amnesiac, Radiohead became "the single popular political band, absorbing experience of burgeoning street protest to spit veiled threats at Blair".
+He argued that they "were the musical wing of a new counterculture", as David Bowie, the Beatles, Pink Floyd and the Clash and been before them.
 Reviewing the 2009 reissue of Amnesiac for Pitchfork, Plagenhoef wrote: "More than Kid A – and maybe more than any other LP of its time – Amnesiac is the kickoff of a messy, rewarding era ... disconnected, self-aware, tense, eclectic, head-turning – an overload of good ideas inhibited by rules, restrictions, and conventional wisdom."

+In 2016, Dorian Lynskey wrote in The Guardian that Kid A and Amnesiac were "spotty" and that Radiohead should have released the strongest tracks from both as a single album.
 Writing for its 20th anniversary in 2021, The Atlantic wrote that Amnesiac might be Radiohead's best work: "Listening to it 20 years after its release, the album's grumpy wisdom — its dignity in the face of dread — feels more moving than ever."
 In 2024, Consequence wrote that Amnesiac was less universal than OK Computer and less focused and cohesive than Kid A, but was a "rosetta stone for understanding Radiohead as a whole", with its combination of ballads, rock, electronica and strings.